khulnasoft-lab/design.khulnasoft.com/contents/components/dropdown-disclosure.md

 - If the options within the panel are selectable instead of directly performing an action, refer to the [combobox](/components/dropdown-combobox) component.
 - If a user is selecting a single text option from a group of options within a [form](/patterns/forms), consider using a [select](/components/select), [radio group](/components/radio-button), or [checkboxes](/components/checkbox) instead.
 - If you need a way for a user to expand or collapse a content section, use an [accordion](/components/accordion) instead.
+- If there is only ever a single option

 ### Trigger button variants